microshare/microshare.github.io/docs/2/technical/data-format/microshare-standards.md

 #### A. General Structure

-A large part of this data is simply derived from the settings of our device cluster, the others represent the data produced by the sensor.
+The majority of the information within the packet of data details the settings of the device cluster.
+The remaining pieces of information contain the data collected by the sensors.

-Here is the set-up of this device cluster   :
+This is how the device cluster is set up:

 {% include image.html url="\assets\img\dc-data-formatnew.png" width="800" description="dc" %}